Geoportail-Luxembourg/luxembourg-geoportail/CONTRIBUTING.md

 ```
 ### Services
 For a service `catalog`,
-- the name of the file is `catalog.service.ts` in kebabCase.
+- the name of the file is `catalog.service.ts` in kebab-case.
 - the class name is `CatalogService`
 Services are mostly exposed as singletons and should be directly instancied.
 ```ts